Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 	//...
  	return SDL_APP_CONTINUE;

 For a quick rundown, the function takes a char* const for the name you want for your application, the application window's width and height respectively, any window flags which can be used for some pretty interesting things like automatically setting the window to fullscreen or just flat out minimizing it upon program execution, and of course the memory addresses to your window and renderer pointers.
 If you're not familiar with double pointers, watch some youtube videos over it and it'll probably get better.
 All it needs is a little time and everything will make some sense.
 Do note that it is also important to check for null pointers, as you really can't have an application with visuals without the visuals.
 But with this continues your journey to your beautious pixels.
+Don't forget that print statement to help differentiate between errors.

  	//your window and renderer
  	SDL_Window* window;
   	SDL_Renderer* renderer;
+    //window dimensions, very slim tall bounds for funsies
+	// (you should 100% change the very slim window you get though) int boundsHeight = 50;
+	int boundsWidth = 300;
 	//the function that IS SUPPOSED TO set up said window and renderer,
- 	// but we double check anyways for security and program functinality like a good programmer if (!SDL_CreateWindowAndRenderer("Application Name 1", 400, 200, 0, &window, &renderer)){
+ 	// but we double check anyways for security and program functinality like a good programmer if (!SDL_CreateWindowAndRenderer("Application Name 1", boundsWidth, boundsHeight, 0, &window, &renderer)){
-		//cut things short
+		//failure so announce this and die printf("WINDOW RENDERER CREATE FAILURE");
 		return SDL_APP_FAILURE;
   	}
 	//...